CPI at COP25

 - Selina Wrighter, Senior Adviser, Green Climate Fund (GCF)

 Saturday December 7, 11:30-12:30

-CPI’s Associate Director, Bella Tonkonogy, will join the panel for this event coordinated by Climate Strategy & Partners and the Spanish Ministry for the Ecological Transition (MITECO).
-The session takes place in the Global Action Agenda and Energy and Mobility Day and will address the role of energy efficiency investments in accelerating climate action and delivery of GHG emissions reductions to the Paris Agreement.
+CPI’s Associate Director, Bella Tonkonogy, joined the panel for this event coordinated by Climate Strategy & Partners and the Spanish Ministry for the Ecological Transition (MITECO).
+The session took place on the Global Action Agenda and Energy and Mobility Day and addressed the role of energy efficiency investments in accelerating climate action and delivery of GHG emissions reductions to the Paris Agreement.